-- Mary Prince, The History of Mary Prince (Dover Publishers, 2004). - Miguel Barnet and Esteban Montejo, Biography of a Runaway Slave (Curbstone Press, 1994). - Louis A. Pérez, Jr. The War of 1898 in History and Historiography (University of North Carolina Press, 1998). - Mark Danner, The Massacre at El Mozote (Vintage, 1994). - Eric Steinver Carlson, I Remember Julia: Voices of the Disappeared (Temple University Press, 1996). - Mary Rampolla, A Pocket Guide to Writing in History, 7th edition (Bedford/St. Martins, 2007). - Articles, chapters and documents available electronically: Students are required to bring a hard paper copy of the article, chapter or document assigned to the appropriate discussion meeting.
-Students will be responsible for downloading journal articles using databases available through the Smathers

-Library website or Dr. Guerra will provide access via Canvas or Dropbox.
-Instructions are noted in the schedule below for each of these options.

-- There are two films required for discussion in the second half of the course.
+- Mary Prince, The History of Mary Prince (Dover Publishers, 2004).
+REQUIRED - Miguel Barnet and Esteban Montejo, Biography of a Runaway Slave (Curbstone Press, 1994).
+REQUIRED - Louis A. Pérez, Jr. The War of 1898 in History and Historiography (University of North Carolina Press, 1998).
+REQUIRED - Mark Danner, The Massacre at El Mozote (Vintage, 1994).
+REQUIRED - Eric Steinver Carlson, I Remember Julia: Voices of the Disappeared (Temple University Press, 1996).
+REQUIRED - Mary Rampolla, A Pocket Guide to Writing in History, 7th edition (Bedford/St. Martins, 2007).
+RECOMMENDED - Articles, chapters and documents available electronically: Students are required to bring a hard paper copy of the article, chapter or document assigned to all discussions in class.
+Students will be responsible for downloading journal articles using databases available through the Smathers Library website when Dr. Guerra has not provided access via Canvas.
+Instructions are noted in the schedule below for each of these options. - There are two films required for discussion in the second half of the course: "Justice & the Generals" (documentary) as well as the prize-winning "Romero" (fictionalized).
 Films are on reserve in dvd form and can also be accessed digitally through the Library website's links to "course reserves".
 However, beware that UF does not pay for more than 1-2 simultaneous views so you will not be able to watch them the night before: PLAN AHEAD and watch the dvd on a dvd player in the library or at an irregular time in the day.

 Prof. Guerra may choose to initiate discussion of assigned films with a pop quiz.
-You must watch them in advance as you would also read for discussion of a book in advance. - Optional, recommended manual: Patrick Rael, Reading, Writing and Research for History: A Guide for College Students (Bowdoin College, 2004).
+You must watch them in advance as you would also read for discussion of a book in advance.

-Meetings and Attendance: This course meets on MWF from 10:40 to 11:30 AM in Keene-Flint Rm 121, first floor.
+Meetings and Attendance: This course meets on Tuesdays from 10:40 to 11:30 AM and Thursdays for a double period that includes discussion or workshop sessions from 10:40 AM to 12:35 PM in Keene-Flint Rm 119, first floor.
 Students are expected to attend classes and arrive on time.
-Attendance, taken daily, lays the foundation for the participation grade (see below).
+Attendance, taken daily, is separate from the Participation grade.
+One cannot participate if one does not attend.
 Unexcused absences result in a zero for each day missed; habitual unexcused absences will result in an additional penalty for every one beyond the first three: final grades will drop by two points for every additional unexcused absence.
 Absences for medical or emergency reasons will only be excused with a doctor's note or other documentation of an incident (such as a death in the family, a car accident, etc.).

-Readings & Hard Copies: Students are required to bring all assigned reading in hard copy-not digital-to class on days designated below as discussion meetings.
+Readings & Hard Copies: Students are REQUIRED TO BRING ALL READINGS in HARD COPY-NOT DIGITAL-to class on days designated below as discussion meetings.
 Laptop versions and digital reader versions are not acceptable.
 That means students must print all articles, documents, etc. that are provided electronically as they will be asked to take notes on the page before and often, in class; students will also need to refer directly to the places on the printed page in order to share their example, point or assessment through oral means in class and among peers in group assignments.
 In addition, all books required for this class must be real books and not digital versions of books for the same reasons.
 Pop quizzes on reading will require students to have the reading material with them for reference.